Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## DateTimeOffset instead of DateTime

-Usage of `DateTime` can result in numerous issues caused by misalignment of timezone offsets, which can lead to time calculation errors.
+Usage of `DateTime` can result in numerous issues caused by misalignment of time zone offsets, which can lead to time calculation errors.
 Although a `DateTime.Kind` property exists, it is often ignored during DateTime math and it is up to the user to ensure values are aligned in their offset.
 The `DateTimeOffset` type fixes this.
-It does not contain any timezone information, only an offset, which is sufficient to get the time calculations right.
+It does not contain any time zone information, only an offset, which is sufficient to get the time calculations right.

 [> These uses for DateTimeOffset values are much more common than those for DateTime values.
 As a result, DateTimeOffset should be considered the default date and time type for application development."](https://docs.microsoft.com/en-us/dotnet/standard/datetime/choosing-between-datetime)